The Transfiguration manages to put a new spin on both the coming-of-age and vampire genre. A slow burner that packs a solid punch!

-The Transfiguration is the story about young Milo.
+The Transfiguration is the story of young Milo.
 He lives alone with his older brother after their mom passed away.
 Their lives and future is pretty bleak, to say the least.
-They live in a very bad neighborhood, Milo has no friends and – minor detail – he believes he’s a vampire.
+They live in a very bad neighborhood, Milo has no friends, and – minor detail – he believes he’s a vampire.

 To any horror fan, who has watched a few (or a few hundred!) vampire movies, this should be an interesting watch.
 To hear Milo talk about which vampire movies are realistic and which are “not very realistic at all” is a great detail.

 Especially when confronted with a new friend.
 A young girl, Sophie, moves into the apartment complex, where she lives with her abusive grandfather – like I said, very bleak outlook.
 Anyway, Sophie really loves Twilight (books and movies), which doesn’t sit too well with Milo, but he tries to keep an open mind.